DustinBrett/muse/README.md

 - ~~Convert buttons and clock into components~~
 - No opacity on child items like icons and clock
 - Task color below tasks (rgb(118, 185, 237))
+- No border, padding or margin for time <span>?

 ## Desktop
-- Fix desktop icon text shadow
+- ~~Fix desktop icon text shadow~~
 - ~~Move icon data to array~~
 - ~~Loop through array to build icons~~
 - Setup icon grid
   - Arrange icons into groups like I do on my PC
 - Allow dragging icons
 - renaming icon text
-- ~~base colour wallpaper with small image in corner~~
+- ~~base colour wallpaper~~
-  - like the old blue one with the nymph
+- Icons wrap to next line if not enough space.

 ## Windows
 - make window from pure CSS
 - make windows and window component
 - setup better animated windows expose

-## Background
-- Cool space animation
+- Save state/position of all windows

 ## General
 - Setup pipeline to GitHub page or pi server